Business-improvement.eu

 TOC pampers the weakest chain

 To make profit is not luck, but a matter of cause and effect.
-Find the weakest links in a logistic chain, and exploit these to a maximum or even better: eliminate those obstacles.
+Find the weakest links in a logistic chain, and exploit these maximally or even better: eliminate the obstacles.
 By doing this, “the goal” comes in sight automatically: a very profitable business.
+This is in a nutshell the Theory of Constraints (TOC), as developed by the physicist Dr Eliyahu Goldratt (1947-2011)

 At first sight, the plea of Dr Eliyahu Goldratt for a “Viable Vision” on the website of the Goldratt Group reminds me a bit of Dr Phil McGraw.
 After all, also this popular psychologist and television host claims that he can find simple solutions for complex problems.
 It would however be a pity if companies would dismiss the TOC as being unrealistic.
 That is because this ‘bottleneck theory’ really does cut ice.